gdh1995/vimium-c/README.md

   * in `Marks.activate`, old local marks are still supported
   * **WARNING**: but `Marks.clearLocal` won't clear old local marks
   * the stored data of local marks is not compatible with Vimium any more
-* completely fix Vomnibar flickering on showing and hiding since Chrome 57
+* completely fix Vomnibar flickering on showing and hiding
 * **WARNING**: add a version limit to the preferred Vomnibar page
   * please use `<html data-version="1.61">` to tell Vimium++ the page's version
   * if your custom page has no such a tag, it will be replaced with the inner one at run time